Free Dental Care on Sunday, May 22nd

-Longview and Tyler, May 03, 2022 (GLOBE NEWSWIRE) -- Goodland Dentistry & Braces, in partnership with dental practice support organization Benevis, is proud to announce its support of the seventh annual Sharing Smiles Day on Sunday, May 22, 2022.
+Macon, May 03, 2022 (GLOBE NEWSWIRE) -- Youth Dentistry of Macon, in partnership with dental practice support organization Benevis, is proud to announce its support of the seventh annual Sharing Smiles Day on Sunday, May 22, 2022.
 Sharing Smiles Day is a volunteer event that provides a free day of dental care to uninsured children and their families.

 Tooth decay is the most common chronic disease among U.S. children, five times as prevalent as asthma, and is one of the nation’s greatest unmet children’s health needs, especially in low-income, minority, and rural communities.
 “Tooth decay is one of the leading health concerns for children in the U.S. today, and this is a way Benevis and our partners can help,” shared Dr. Brad Bryan, DMD, VP of Clinical Operations for Benevis.